BurcinSayin/ButterflyValley/Public/Player/Surin_Welcome.md

 At the age of 50, you began attending Starfall Academy in Iadara's Refuge.
 Despite your father's initial reluctance, he recognized the necessity of formal education.
 During your breaks and holidays, Faelyn intensified your home education in elven lore and traditions, teaching you to question information subtly and think critically.

+## Your Training and Abilities

+Despite the Vanguard's attempts to mold you, your father's influence and your own innate abilities have shaped your skills in unexpected ways.
+Your time in the wilds with Faelyn honed your survival instincts and archery skills, laying the groundwork for your ranger-like abilities.
+However, the rigorous physical training imposed by the Vanguard has also made you a formidable close-quarters combatant.

+You've developed a unique fighting style that blends elegant elven archery traditions with the more practical and adaptable techniques of a front-line fighter.
+Your natural dexterity serves you well, whether you're loosing arrows from your composite longbow or engaging in melee combat.
+You've even learned to maintain pinpoint accuracy at close range, a skill that has proven useful in the confined spaces of your current imprisonment.

+Your "Deja Vu" ability sometimes manifests in combat, giving you split-second insights that have saved your life more than once.
+This uncanny awareness, combined with your diverse combat training, makes you a versatile and unpredictable opponent.

 ## Your Transfer to Vanguard City

 At the age of 60, you were transferred to Vanguard City for what was described as "better education."
 This move deeply worried your father, though he tried to hide his concern.
 The transfer marked a significant change in your life, taking you far from the familiar forests of Iadara's Refuge to the heart of Vanguard power.